androidx/androidx/docs/onboarding.md

 > -Dsun.java2d.uiScale.enabled=false
 > ```

+> NOTE: We are aware of a bug where running `./studiow` does not result in
+> Android Studio application being launched.

 If in the future you encounter unexpected errors in Studio and you want to check for the possibility it is due to some incorrect settings or other generated files, you can run `./studiow --clean main <project subset>` or `./studiow